 - Course leader sends application form to nominee for completion and signature, advising them of the link to the University web pages on External Examiners

-- Applicant returns completed form to Assistant Quality Assurance Officer (External Examining)
+- Applicant returns completed form to Academic Governance and Policy

-- Assistant Quality Assurance Officer (External Examining) sends form to Head of School for approval at School Board meeting
+- We send the form to Head of School for approval at School Board meeting

-- Once approved at School Board, form is returned to Assistant Quality Assurance Officer (External Examining) for approval by Academic Standards and Quality Committee (AQSC)
+- Once approved at School Board, the form is returned to Academic Governance and Policy for approval by Academic Standards and Quality Committee (AQSC)

-- Once approved by AQSC, Academic Office writes to applicant with further details of appointment
+- Once approved by AQSC, we will write to the applicant with further details of appointment

 - Copy letter of appointment sent to subject leader

 As application forms are taken to AQSC electronically, please complete any forms in electronic format with electronic signatures.

 AQSC will wish to be assured that prospective external examiners have appropriate subject and examining expertise, distance from the proposer and a sustainable workload.
 Therefore approval at AQSC is subject to the following requirements being met: